-But first, all bettors should be aware that there are three main types of betting odds displayed at online racebooks.
-These are American odds (-400), Fractional odds (1/4), and Decimal odds (1.25), which can all hold the same value but look quite different.
-So, be aware of which odds you’re working with!
+Before delving into the kinds of wagers available in the Preakness Stakes, all bettors should know that there are three main types of betting odds displayed at online racebooks.
+These are American odds (+500), Fractional odds (5/1), and Decimal odds (6.00).
+These values look quite different, but all return the same thing.

 Preakness Stakes Exacta, Trifecta and Superfecta Wagering Odds

 These may seem strange names for odds if you’re coming from a sportsbook, but these are commonplace wagers and very popular among racebook players.
 These bets refer to picking the first two (exacta), three (trifecta), four (superfecta), or five (Super High Five) finishers in a single race, in the right order.